Improving Model Performance

 3. In order to reduce overfitting and improve model generalization, it is common to augment the input data.
 Using images as an example, random flips, rotations, sharpening, blurring, and/or adjustments to saturation, contrast, and/or brightness can be applied.
 This is termed image augmentation, and the idea is that creating more variability in the training data can result in a more varied representation and thus discourage overfitting to the training data.
 We will explore data augmentations in the context of convolutional neural networks for scene labeling and semantic segmentation tasks in later modules.

 4. Data imbalance can have a negative impact on the learning process.
-Classes that make up a larger proportion of the training dataset will have a larger impact on the learning process and the calculated losses; as a result, the model will tend to focus more on these classes as opposed to less abundant classes.
+Classes that make up a larger proportion of the training dataset will have a larger impact on the learning process and the calculated loss; as a result, the model will tend to focus more on these classes as opposed to less abundant classes.
 Practically, this can result in the model doing a poorer job at predicting the less abundant classes, overpredicting the abundance of the more prominent classes, and/or underpredicting the abundance of the less prominent classes.
 There are several methods to combat overfitting including using class weightings in the loss metric calculations, using loss metrics that are less impacted by class imbalance, and/or augmenting the training data so that classes are represented with more even abundance.
 We will discuss these methods in this section.

 5. The model architecture can also be altered to potentially improve model performance.
 Common modifications include integrating batch normalization and/or dropouts, increasing the complexity of the network so that it can model more complex patterns in the data, and using different activation functions.
 We will discuss some of these methods in this section.
 One issue here is that increasing the complexity of the network can result in overfitting and reduced generalization, especially if the training dataset is small.
 Thus, increasing the size and complexity of the model architecture may not have the desired effect.
 A lot of convolutional neural network architectures have been specifically designed and proposed to deal with the issue of capturing complex patterns while not overfitting to the training dataset.
 We will discuss some of these architectures and logic behind them in later sections.

-6. The optimization algorithm used can have a large impact on the modeling process, and there are many alternatives to traditional stochastic gradient descent that are derived from and build on this method.
+6. The optimization algorithm used can have a large impact on the modeling process, and there are many alternatives to traditional mini-batch gradient descent that are derived from and build on this method.
 I generally use the AdamW optimizer as a default.
 However, people have varying opinions about the best optimizer for a specific use case.
 They all have pros and cons.

 7. Regardless of the optimizer used, the selected learning rate can have a large impact on model performance.
 My go-to first attempts to potentially improve model performance are (1) to change or augment the loss function being used and/or (2) to adjust the learning rate.
 There are other optimizer-specific settings that can impact the learning process as well.
 One means to select the learning rate specifically is to make use of a learning rate finder.
 We will discuss learning rate finders in this section.